jerome-baudoux/ThreeJS-BBL/README.rst

 ===============
 License
 ===============
-Free Translator by Jérôme Baudoux is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
+This BBL is licensed under a
+Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.

 ===============